snowplow/scala-maxmind-iplookups/README.md

 // Dependency
 val maxmindGeoip = "com.snowplowanalytics"  %% "scala-maxmind-geoip"  % "0.0.5"
 ```

+Note the double percent (`%%`) between the group and artifactId.
+That'll ensure you get the right package for your Scala version.

 Retrieve the `GeoLiteCity.dat` file from the [MaxMind downloads page] [maxmind-downloads] ([direct link] [geolitecity-dat]).